 PRTBandsUp breakout descending channel

 The short and middle trend lines of PRT Bands work like moving averages.
 You can use their crossing as a buying signal.
-Here is the code detecting the overcrossing the middle trend line by the short trend line of the PRT Bands indicator:
+The following code detects the overcrossing of the middle trend line by the short trend line of the PRT Bands indicator:

 PRTBandsCrossingLines = PRTBandsShortTerm CROSSES OVER PRTBandsMediumTerm